Fire & Rescue

 Our Employees

 Members of the public see our frontline staff responding to operational incidents, visiting schools, homes and businesses and working with partners to build safer communities.
-Supporting our more visible front line personnel are professional, technical and administrative staff who ensure the fleet remains operational, people get
+Supporting our more visible front line personnel are professional, technical and administrative staff who ensure

 paid, equipment arrives on station, computer systems are working and your questions are answered.
 Everyone who works for East Sussex Fire & Rescue Service contributes towards our vision of ‘Achieving safer & more sustainable communities’

-- Mobilising & Communications Centre personnel who receive emergency calls, mobilise fire appliances for firefighting, rescue and humanitarian services, and who also support the management and collection of operational information
+• Control Centre personnel who receive emergency calls, mobilise fire appliances for firefighting, rescue and humanitarian services, and who also support the management and collection of operational information

-- Wholetime and retained duty system firefighters at our Community Fire Stations who provide our response to incidents and proactive safety advice to the community
+• Wholetime and retained duty system firefighters at our Community Fire Stations who provide our response to incidents and proactive safety advice to the community

-- Specialist staff who provide Community Safety advice, Arson Reduction initiatives and Legislative Fire Safety services to the public and businesses
+• Specialist staff who provide Community Safety advice, Arson Reduction initiatives and Legislative Fire Safety services to the public and businesses

-- Senior operational managers and specialist advisers located at Service Headquarters
+• Senior operational managers and specialist advisers located at Service Headquarters

-- Support staff who provide core services including Engineering Services, Information
+• Support staff who provide core services including Engineering Services, Information

 Management, Property Management, Human Resources and Occupational Health, Learning & Development, Finance, Procurement and Insurance Services and Business Administration Services.
 The Service provides its operational response service from:

-- 6 day-crewed stations – crewed by wholetime firefighters during the day time.
+• 6 day-crewed stations – crewed by wholetime firefighters during the day time.
 Day crewed firefighters are also on call outside of their core work hours.
 Day crewed stations have a complement of retained duty system firefighters who respond to calls when alerted by a paging unit

-- 12 stations – crewed by retained duty system firefighters who provide 24 hour cover on call and who are alerted to an incident via a paging unit.
+• 12 stations – crewed by retained duty system firefighters who provide 24 hour cover on call and who are alerted to an incident via a paging unit.

 Information on Eastbourne Fire Station

 Eastbourne’s pumping appliances cover an area of approximately 3700 hectares covering the seafront hotels.
 Eastbourne also serves the outlying villages of Jevington, Polegate, Stone Cross, Willingdon, East Dean and parts of Westham.
-The town has a high number of hotels and guest houses that represents an increased risk during summer months, as does the Victorian pier.
+The town has a high number of hotels and guest houses that represent an increased risk during summer months, as does the Victorian pier.
 To the east of the town there is a large marina complex with its associated risks.

 Eastbourne’s technical Fire Safety Officers are responsible for ensuring the safety of our community by carrying out fire safety audits of high risk premises, giving fire safety advice and enforcing the Regulatory Reform (Fire Safety) Order 2005.
-The Community Safety Advisor team concentrate on carrying out home safety visits; however they are becoming increasingly involved in other safety initiatives including providing safety advice at the many community events hosted in Eastbourne including this years combined services 999 event.
+The Community Safety Advisor team concentrate on carrying out home safety visits; however they are becoming increasingly involved in other safety initiatives including providing safety advice at the many community events hosted in Eastbourne including this year’s combined services 999 event.